sngular/kloadgen/README.md

 ___

-KLoadGen is kafka load generator plugin for jmeter designed to work with AVRO and JSON schema.
-It allows sending kafka messages with a structure defined as an AVRO Schema or a Json Schema.
-It connects to the Scheme Registry Server, retrieve the subject to send and generate a random message every time.
+KLoadGen is Kafka load generator plugin for JMeter designed to work with AVRO and JSON schemas.
+It allows sending kafka messages with a structure defined as an AVRO schema or a Json schema.
+It connects to the Scheme Registry Server, retrieves the subject to send and generates a random message every time.

 ## Table of contents